moritzpschwarz/empirical_damage_curve/README.md

 ## Replication Instructions

-1. Download
+1. Download all large files [here](https://unioxfordnexus-my.sharepoint.com/:f:/g/personal/spet4251_ox_ac_uk/EhXWY3sXKopBiehjXzKM_d4BcE_VQ-UhHCjl2_zHhGluJw?e=PZvgQ9).
-2. Open
+2. Move the files to:

+- damage_curve_country_dataset_timetrends_updated02-19.csv to data/use
+- corrected_anomaly_climatedata.csv to data/temp

-3. Run
+3. Run all files in the code folder.
+All code files in the folder `for reference only` are not available in replication, due to data size.
+Please contact [Moritz Schwarz](mailto:moritz.schwarz@ouce.ox.ac.uk), if you want to recreate all datasets from source.